StackVista/stackstate-docs/use/stackstate-ui/timeline-time-travel.md

 Let's imagine a concrete scenario:

-* You received an event notification saying that your payment processing application is not able to process any payments right now, and your customers aren't being served.
+* You received an event notification saying that your payment processing application isn't able to process any payments right now, and your customers aren't being served.
 * In StackState, you can go to the moment in time when the components that make up the CRITICAL path of payment processing turned to a CRITICAL state.
 That moment corresponds to the point in time for which you will fetch the snapshot of your IT infrastructure - the topology time.
 * You can then select to see the hours that preceded that moment in order to fetch the telemetry that will hopefully point you to the root cause of your problem - the telemetry interval.